qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Reversal of burden of proof**: One common debating technique is to reverse the burden of proof to opponent: "My claim is true because you cannot prove it is false."
 "You are guilty because you cannot prove you are innocent."

 PowerPoint (keynote, slide) medium is good for persuading, but bad for communicating information.
 PowerPoint medium encourages author to omit imformation instead of writing details.
 [Amazon bans PowerPoint for internal usage](https://www.inc.com/justin-bariso/amazon-jeff-bezos-powerpoint-meetings-how-to-think.html).
 See also: [Columbia Space Shuttle Disaster](https://nicholastoole.wordpress.ncsu.edu/disaster-archive-case-study/columbia-space-shuttle-disaster-and-powerpoint/), [Military spaghetti powerpoint](http://warincontext.org/2010/04/29/the-perils-of-powerpoint/).

+Analogies also utilize framing bias.
+For example: "National deficit is like a credit card bill" / "National deficit is like a business investment".

 #### Two talking styles